We just launched HRIS Sync, automate employee benefits management ⚡️

 These financial advice tools will also consider the impact pay growth and inflation can have on their contributions.

-2 FAQs on Workplace Pension Scheme
+3 FAQs on Workplace Pension Schemes in the UK

-• This requires employees to be between 22 and the State Pension age and earn more than the National Insurance Contributions threshold.
+• Auto-enrolment into a pension scheme is when your employees meet the eligibility criteria for a workplace pension.
+This requires employees to be between 22 and the State Pension age and earn more than the National Insurance Contributions threshold.

-• The amount employers and workers contribute to the workplace pension depends on the type of occupational pension scheme the employees are enrolled in.
+• Employees who don't meet the eligibility criteria for automatic enrolment can still join a workplace pension scheme through voluntary enrollment.
+The amount employers and workers contribute to the workplace pension depends on the type of occupational pension scheme the employees are enrolled in.

 • In automatic enrolment, you and your employee must contribute a portion of your wages to the pension plan.